 Nonprofits, faith groups, community-based organizations, neighborhood groups, etc. that are working on the focus areas identified above.

-- an organization is currently funded by United Way (however, United Way partner agencies may serve as fiscal agent to another organization)
+- An organization is currently funded by United Way of Dane County (United Way of Dane County agencies may serve as fiscal agent to another organization).

-- applicant is an individual – only organizations will be considered for funding.
+- The applicant is an individual – Only organizations will be considered for funding.

-- the organization has been funded through this process for two consecutive years.
+- The organization has been funded through this process for two consecutive years.
 A third consecutive application will not be considered, but after a year the organization may resubmit a proposal (Past fund funding is no guarantee of continued funding).

 How to Apply